Galapagos Islands Vacations: everything you should know before booking

 PAID DAY TOURS FROM SAN CRISTOBAL

-In San Cristobal as well the prices of the tours are decided by the boat owners and the number of available boats are fixed.
-They don’t increase the number of boat according to the demand.
-This is part of the conservancy program and it makes sense.
-After “interviewing” different tour agencies we picked the one that gave us more reliability.
+In San Cristobal as well, the prices of the tours are decided by the boat owners, and the number of available boats is fixed.
+They don’t increase the number of ships based on demand.
+This is part of the conservancy progra,m and it makes sense.
+After “interviewing” different tour agencies, we picked the one that offered the most reliable service.
 We went by the vibes.

 - 360º San Cristobal tour of the island – 180 USD